Google Cloud Platform (GCP) plugin

 See Access control for more information.

 Click Test and add to validate the data source configuration.
 SquaredUp will now attempt to connect to SquaredUp using the provided authentication method.
-If this process fails, see Testing and troubleshooting for assistance with the corresponding errors.

 Next steps